 What to Photograph

-This web page is set up to help you best understand what to object to choose for the artwork I will create for you.
+This web page is set up to help you best understand what to object or “artifact” to choose for the artwork I will create for you.

 The objects are all photographed on a table top, and generally range in size from a quarter to a violin.
 Toys and miniatures are extremely common, and the objects themselves are usually rather simple.